Etersoft/eepm/README.md

 # epm install NAME
 ```
 to install a package.
 It is just an alias for one command: install the package.
-EEPM will run `urpmi` on Mandriva, `apt-get install` on Ubuntu, `yum install` on Fedora.
+EPM will run `urpmi` on Mandriva, `apt install` on Ubuntu, `yum install` on Fedora,
+or `apt-get install` on ALT Linux.

-And it has a little intelligence, so EEPM will first try to install a package file via
+And it has a little intelligence, so EPM will first try to install a package file via
 low level commands (`rpm` or `dpkg`) before using higher level commands (`yum`, `apt`).

 Just try your comfort style for package management and carry your experience the same
 to any platform.
-EEPM will print out any real command it uses so you can learn from it.
+EPM will print out the real command it uses so you can learn from it.

-Also EEPM has initial support for repository management: list, add, remove, update
+EPM has support for repository management: repo list, repo add, repo remove, update commands.

-Also EEPM contains `serv` command to control system services in system independed manner.
+Also EPM contains `serv` command to control system services in system independed manner.

 Pay attention to the following useful commands:
-* `epmqf` - query package(s) owning file
+* `epmqf <command name>` - query package(s) owning file
-* `epmqp` - search in the list of installed packages
+* `epmqp <word>` - search in the list of installed packages

 `epmqf` can be helpful to get package name for any file or command in the system:
 ```